One-hot encoding list elements in pandas columns

 Python 3.9.17

-Import the basic libraries and check their versions.
+Import basic libraries and check their versions.

 %matplotlib inline